Irfan-Chowdhury/COVID-vaccine-registration-system/README.md

 - Optimize Images: Optimize images to reduce their file size and load times.
 This can help improve the overall performance of the application, especially if I have a lot of images on the site.

+### About ‘SMS’ notification
+To add SMS notifications for vaccine schedule date in Laravel, need to make several changes to our code.
+Here are the some steps -

+- I have to install a SMS notifications: Laravel provides several packages for sending SMS notifications.

+- Need to create a new notification class that extends the Laravel notification class.
+This class should implement the via method, which returns the channels through which the notification should be sent.
+In this case, the via method should return ['sms'].

+- Need to define the SMS channel in our config/services.php file.
+This channel should specify the credentials and configuration needed to send SMS notifications.

+- Once I created the new notification class for SMS, I need to modify our existing notification class for email to include the SMS notification.
+In the via method of the email notification class, I should include the sms channel along with the mail channel

+- I can customize the message that is sent in the SMS notification by modifying the to Sms method of your notification class for SMS.

+- Finally, I need to update my code to send both email and SMS notifications when a vaccine schedule date is set.
+I can do this by chaining the notify method on my user model with instances of both the email and SMS notification classes.

 #### `Note: In home page when you will run this project, you will see 4 type of option to click and goto the features.`